 Limited Uses

-While this drill will see you through years of home maintenance and light projects, it will not deal with heavy-duty tasks.
+While this reliable drill will see you through years of home maintenance and light DIY projects, it won’t cope with heavy-duty tasks.
 It is a driver first and a drill second.

 Build Quality Issues